 Heart defects can affect the following parts of the heart:

-- the aortic valve, which can be bicuspid (two leaflets) instead of tricuspid (three leaflets)
+- the aortic valve, which can be bicuspid, with only two leaflets, instead of tricuspid, with three leaflets

 - the pulmonary valve